PranjalPiya/Islington-College---Demo-Website/README.md

 # Islington-College---Demo-Website
 - A prototype website for the Islington College.
-Built using HTML, CSS and JavaScript.

 ## Screenshots of the site